canonical/kafka-k8s-operator/docs/explanation/security.md

 ### Encryption

 Charmed Apache Kafka K8s must be deployed with encryption enabled.
-To do that, you need to relate Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s charms to one of the TLS certificate operator charms.
+To do that, you need to integrate Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s charms with one of the TLS certificate operator charms.
 Please refer to the [Charming Security page](https://charmhub.io/topics/security-with-x-509-certificates) for more information on how to select the right certificate provider for your use case.